lst627/lst627.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Ph.D. student at [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) in the University of Washington, where I am fortunate to be advised by Professor [Simon Shaolei Du](https://simonshaoleidu.com/).
-I also work as an applied scientist intern at Amazon FAR (Frontier AI & Robotics).
 Previously, I graduated from Yao class, [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University.

 I have a strong interest in the theory and practice of multi-modal learning.
 I am curious about the following questions: Are modalities inherently different, and is multi-modal learning inherently different from uni-modal learning?
 If yes, what is the fundamental difference and does it bring any benefit or challenge?
 Practically, how should we build a unified multi-modal model?